OneNetUK/intune-icons/.github/ISSUE_TEMPLATE/icon-issue.md

 ---
 name: Icon Issue
-about: Create a report to help us improve
+about: Create an issue report for an icon or set of icons in the repo
-title: ''
+title: 'Icon Issue'
-labels: ''
+labels: 'icon'
 assignees: ''
 ---

 **Describe the icon issue**
 A clear and concise description of what the icon issue is.
 E.g.:

+* Include a link to the target icon or the icon file name
 * Icon X needs updating to the latest vendor icon
 * Icon X is not the correct dimensions
 * Icon X is corrupt